 Even if you don’t plan to stay in Maalaea, you’ll certainly want to visit the Maui Ocean Center, especially if you have kids.
 I also think boat tours are a must when on Maui, especially to view Humpback whales as they migrate for the winter.

 And if Maalaea sounds like a great fit for you, here are our top picks for accommodations:

-- Best Luxury Hotel: Unfortunately, there are no luxury hotels in Maalaea.
-However, it is not far from Wailea Beach, which is home to several stunning luxury resorts.
+- Luxury Hotel: Unfortunately, there are no luxury hotels in Maalaea.
+However, it is not far from Wailea Beach, home to several stunning luxury resorts.

 See Related: Best Snorkeling Spots in Hawaii